ztlxltl/FamilyTreeView/README.md

 Features:
 - Tree visualization of relatives of the active person
-- Info box pop-up with basic information on a person / family
+- Info box pop-up with basic information on a person or family (not visible in screenshot below)
-- Side panel with detailed information on a person / families including a timeline
+- Side panel with detailed information on a person or families including a timeline
+- Expanders to show more (or less) ancestors or descendants of corresponding persons or families (not visible in screenshot below)
 - Name abbreviation algorithm to fit long names into the fix-sized boxes (`AbbreviatedNameDisplay`)
 - Badges for customizable display of interesting / important information (new / custom badges can be [registered](docs/badge_development.md))
 - Intuitive zoom centered at mouse pointer position